jasDestiny/HTTP-codes-quiz/README.md

 # HTTP-codes-quiz
 An MCQ quiz that helps to learn HTTP codes faster than conventional learning

+# Installation and running

+1 Use git to clone the repository on to your pc

+2 Install the latest version of python

+3 cd to the installed directory

+4 Run the program using the command > python http_quiz.py

 # Features
 1 Randomized order of HTTP codes